Join C4CM to learn the nuts and bolts of the proposed rules, plus get the answers to your most pressing questions like:

 - Should you rewrite your job descriptions?
 If so, how?

-These changes could be the most complicated and far-ranging yet.
+These changes could have a significant effect on your workplace.
 Get the information you need to ensure you’re up-to-date and in compliance!

 Product ID: 21650